KeepDrive/cyf3d/README.md

 ## Introduction
 This library and shader should allow you to display flat sprites as planes in 3d space with perspective projection.
 Also includes an example wave.

-This works via the shader replacing the matrices(MVP) that the Unity camera feeds to the individual objects, instead using matrices calculated in the Library.
+This works via the shader ignoring the matrices(MVP) that the Unity camera feeds to the individual objects, instead using matrices calculated in the Library.

 This is tested and should work on Linux(OpenGL) and Windows(DirectX), but Mac OS should also work fine by virtue of also using OpenGL.
 The shader should work on most hardware that can run Create Your Frisk, but I cannot guarantee that.